-What you must pay when Services that are covered for you vou get these services Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+What you must pay when Services that are covered for you vou get these services Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body 20% Coinsurance Medicarepart or function.
+These include but are not limited to: covered Prosthetic Devices colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and The plan has preferred breast prostheses (including a surgical brassiere after a vendors / manufacturers for mastectomy).
+Includes certain supplies related to prosthetic Durable Medical Equipment devices, and repair and/or replacement of prosthetic devices.
+(DME).
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

-20% Coinsurance Medicarecovered Prosthetic Devices

-The plan has preferred vendors / manufacturers for Durable Medical Equipment (DME).

-Referral and/or authorization may be required.
+0% Coinsurance for all other DMEReferral and/or authorization may be required.
 Please contact plan for details.

-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are \$0 Copay covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
 Referral and/or authorization may be required.
-Please contact plan for details.

-🍑 Screening and counseling to reduce alcohol misuse

-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+Please contact plan for details. 🍑 Screening and counseling to reduce alcohol misuse There is no coinsurance, We cover one alcohol misuse screening for adults with copayment, or deductible for Medicare (including pregnant women) who misuse alcohol but the Medicare-covered aren't alcohol dependent. screening and counseling to If you screen positive for alcohol misuse, you can get up to 4 reduce alcohol misuse brief face-to-face counseling sessions per year (if you're preventive benefit.

+setting.

-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+competent and alert during counseling) provided by a

+qualified primary care doctor or practitioner in a primary care
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.